Kegbot/kegbot-android/android/Kegtap/libs/GoogleAnalytics/ReadMe.txt

 An Analytics tracking 'visit' is defined as the events and page views generated between calls to startNewSession() and stopSession() on the GoogleAnalyticsTracker.
-Everytime startNewSession() is called a new visit is started.
+Every time startNewSession() is called a new visit is started.
 You should call stopSession() on GoogleAnalyticsTracker when your application is closing.